gnecula/bond/jbond/README.rst

 Contributing
 -----------------------

-Bug reports and pull requests are welcome on GitHub at `https://github.com/necula01/bond`_.
+Bug reports and pull requests are welcome on `GitHub <https://github.com/necula01/bond>`_.